abitofdots/tokenloss/README.md

    2. #### Prevent the work from being forgotten through a story that continues and expands.

       - NFT collectors are reluctant to buy work that doesn't have a story.
 This is because the work is apt to be forgotten and difficult to resell.
       - NFT authors could feel difficulty when they are making a new story.
 It's also a problem to continue to build a community for the new story.
+      - Project tokenloss offers a huge theme for NFT workers that can solve these problems.

 ## Repository Structure